-He has performed at the 44th and 45th International Horn Symposiums, and at numerous regional horn workshops.
+He has performed at the 44th, 45th, and 47th International Horn Symposiums, and at numerous regional horn conferences.
 He has also presented clinics at the Midwest Clinic International Band and Orchestra Conference, the Louisiana Music Educators Association State Convention, and the South Central Regional Music Conference.
 He performs extensively with Black Bayou Brass, a resident faculty ensemble at The University of Louisiana at Monroe.
 As a member of this ensemble, he has performed recitals and presented master classes throughout the region and abroad.
 Recent engagements include performing at the 2014 International Women’s Brass Conference, the National Association of College Wind and Percussion Instructors national conference, and a series of performances and master classes in Thailand at Mahidol University, Silpakorn University, and the Royal Thai Navy Music School.

 An active orchestral musician, Boldin holds positions with the Shreveport Symphony Orchestra, Rapides Symphony Orchestra, and Monroe Symphony Orchestra.
 He has also performed with the South Arkansas Symphony Orchestra, Louisiana Lyric Opera, Opera East Texas, and with numerous orchestras in the Midwest, including the Madison, La Crosse, Green Bay, Manitowoc, and Oshkosh Symphony Orchestras.
 As a soloist, he has performed Mozart’s Concerto for Horn, K. 447 with the ULM Chamber Orchestra, and Paul Basler’s Missa Kenya and Songs of Faith with the Monroe Symphony Chorus.